 Once the bleeding stops, our immune system begins to take action!
 At this point, our body is flushing out damaged cells and bacteria from the wound area.
 The wound area becomes swollen and tender at this stage because our body is allowing repair cells to move.
 Because of all these things happening underneath, there’s usually pain during this part of the process.

-Similarly, once you're done with crying and when you're back to normal life, the struggle with moving on and healing after the heartbreak becomes internal.
-Like how infection and your white blood cells struggle, there's a fight deep inside between the desire to be hopeful & joyous again and the pain & loneliness brought about by the 'break-up'.
+Similarly in the emotional healing process, once you’re done with crying and when you’re back to normal life, the struggle with moving on and healing after the heartbreak becomes internal.
+Like how infection and your white blood cells struggle, there’s a fight deep inside between the desire to be hopeful & joyous again and the pain & loneliness brought about by the ‘break-up’.

 Like how “damaged cells” are purged from the wound, it helps to start removing things in our life that are not anymore necessary & helpful in your moving on and healing.
 Again, don’t skip this stage of moving on!
 For me personally, I delete conversations via chat/text and I remove pictures from my phone to avoid being triggered.
 To be honest, this is the most painful stage of being heartbroken.
 But the great thing is that as Christians, we know that the Lord won’t forsake us even as we go through the heartbreak.
 According to Psalm 34:18: